certeu/morio/schema/README.md

-# Morio lib
+# Morio schema

-This folder holds shared functionality for various NodeJS based packages.
+This folder holds the schema for various types of data and configuration in Morio.
-We refer to it as **lib** for short.
+We refer to it as **schema** for short.

-These files are typically abstracted here to keep the code DRY.

-Note that they use various NodeJS APIs that are not available in the browser.
-Typically things like local filesystem access, and so on.
-So you should not use this in any browser-based on (like ui).
+It holds files the describe the configuration and data processed by various Morio components.
+By centralizing this schema definition, we want to make it easier for people to find their way in this monorepo.

 ## Getting Started